 The Dam Bureau of the New Hampshire Department of Environmental Services maintains real-time information on Ossipee Lake’s water level, air temperature, and precipitation totals at Westward Shores and Ossipee River observation sites.
 Access this information by clicking here.

-If you’re curious about the depth and contour of the area’s lakes, ponds and bays, check out our collection of bathymetric maps from the New Hampshire Fish & Game Department.
+If you’re curious about the depth and contour of the area’s lakes, ponds and bays, have a look at our collection of bathymetric maps from the N.H.
+Fish & Game Department.